 Most of us are probably guilty of owning a few kitchen gadgets that we never use.
 Whilst we don’t have a lot of fancy equipment that just takes up cupboard space, we do seem to have a lot of cheese boards.
 I’m not even sure how it happened, but when I last checked I counted 5.

 As if that wasn’t enough, we’ve just added another DIY cheese board to our collection.

 I know it sounds mad to add yet another cheese board to our collection, but this one is a bit different as we went supersized – it’s enormous.

-Then it was just a matter of lightly sanding and rounding the edges before giving the board a few coats of food safe wood oil (this is the oil that we used).
-I’d definitely recommend using a hard wood for this.
-A soft wood would get damaged too quickly from all of the cutting.
+Then it was just a matter of lightly sanding and rounding the edges before giving the board a few coats of food-safe wood oil (this is the oil that we used).
+I’d definitely recommend using hardwood for this.
+A softwood would get damaged too quickly from all of the cutting.